Prone isn’t the fastest shooting position – nor is it always practical, but it’s by far the steadiest.

 If you’ve never bothered with the prone position, try it!
 You’ll be pleasantly surprised with the results.

-Reprinted from the October 2008 issue of Buckmasters GunHunter Magazine.
+This article was first printed in the October 2008 edition of Buckmasters GunHunter Magazine.
 Subscribe today to have GunHunter delivered to your home.